-Asynchronous Learning is a student-centered teaching method that uses online learning resources to facilitate information sharing outside the constraints of time and place.
-This approach combines self-study with asynchronous interactions to promote learning.
-The online learning resources used to support asynchronous learning include email, electronic mailing lists, threaded conferencing systems, online discussion boards, wikis, and blogs.
-These asynchronous forms of communication are sometimes supplemented with synchronous components, including text and voice chat, telephone conversations, videoconferencing, and even meetings in virtual spaces where discussions can be facilitated among groups of students.

-Synchronous Learning refers to a learning environment in which everyone takes part at the same time.
-Students in synchronous learning environments may watch a live streaming of a class, take part in a chat, and participate in a class via a web conference tool such as iLink, google meetup, Skype, etc. at a scheduled time.
-Instant messaging or live chat, webinars and video conferencing allow for students and teachers to collaborate and learn in real time.
+- 1. Asynchronous Asynchronous Learning is a student-centered teaching method that uses online learning resources to facilitate information sharing outside the constraints of time and place.
+This approach combines directed study with asynchronous interactions to promote learning.
+The online learning resources used to support asynchronous learning include email, electronic mailing lists, threaded conferencing systems, and online discussion boards.
+These asynchronous forms of communication are sometimes supplemented with synchronous components, including text and voice chat, telephone conversations, videoconferencing, and even meetings in virtual spaces where discussions can be facilitated among groups of students. - 2.
+Synchronous Synchronous Learning refers to a learning environment in which everyone takes part at the same time.
+Students in synchronous learning environments will participate in a live class via Microsoft Teams at a scheduled time.
+Instant messaging or live chat, webinars and video conferencing allow students and teachers to collaborate and learn in real time. - 3.
+Blended or Hybrid Learning Blended or Hybrid Learning refers to courses offered partially on the ground, face-to-face, in a traditional classroom environment, and partially by distance education in an asynchronous or synchronous modality.
+Typically blended or hybrid courses will meet for one meeting time in a classroom and one meeting time synchronously via Microsoft Teams.